How to survive a hostel that has bedbugs

 If you are budget traveling, especially in hostels, bed bugs are a terrifying reality you will likely face.
 I’ve had the backpacking pleasure (sigh) of waking up in Italy, Morocco, Laos and Vietnam, to find my body ravaged by the little buggers.

-You will recognize bed bug bites by the raised, itchy, red welts they leave on your body, typically in groups of 3.
+You will recognize bed bug bites by the raised, itchy, red welts they leave on your body, typically in groups of three.
 Bed bugs are tiny insects that emerge only in the night, and feed exclusively on blood.
 Sleeping humans are an easy feeding target, and so the bugs love to hide in mattresses, bed frames, and the crevices of rooms.
 They multiply quickly and are notoriously difficult to eradicate.
 Bed bugs have been known to lay eggs in luggage, or hide in luggage, and as a result hostels and hotels often fall prey to a bed bug infestations.
 Cue the backpacker anxiety - not only do bed bugs leave you terrified of sleep, but the fear of inadvertently bringing those bed bugs home is equally paralyzing.

 So, what do you do if you find yourself in an infested room or dorm?
 Don’t fret.
 Here are 5 steps to survive the threat of bed bugs on the road: